jgutierrezCSU/JobAddFinder/README.md

 Web scraper for LinkedIn using Python.

 Features: <br>
-Scrape Jobs using "Job title" , "City" , and "Country" <br>
+Scrape Jobs using "Job title" , "City" , "State" and "Country" <br>
 Scripts prompts user if they want to manually login (preventing repetitive logins and avoiding detection) <br>
 After first log in cookies are saved and no logging in is necessary. <br>
 <br>